Staff of the House and administration

 The legal framework provided by the Parliamentary Service Act for the employment of Parliamentary Service employees follows that established by the Public Service Act 1999 for Public Service employees, except where differences are necessary to reflect the unique character of the parliamentary service and the obligation of parliamentary staff to serve the Parliament.

-The Act sets out the following values specific to the Parliamentary Service:
+The Act sets out the following Parliamentary Service values:

-- the Parliamentary Service is openly accountable for its actions to the Parliament.
+- The Parliamentary Service performs its functions with probity and is openly accountable for its actions to the Parliament and the Australian community.

 Principal staff of the House